wp-plugins/lh-posse/readme.txt

 Tested up to: 3.8
 Stable tag: trunk

-This plugin creates two feeds for POSSEing your content to Facebook and Twitter via IFTTT == Description ==
+A flexible way to syndicate your content to Facebook and Twitter via IFTTT using customised feeds.
+== Description ==

+Once activated the plugin adds two new feeds.
+E.G. http://localhero.biz/feed/lh-posse-fb/ and http://localhero.biz/feed/lh-posse-tw/ these feeds are customised for flexible syndication via IFTTT to social media.
+You can view the recipes utilising lh-posse feeds here: https://ifttt.com/recipes/search?q=lh-posse&ac=false

 It has been developed for use in [LocalHero][].

 [LocalHero]: http://localhero.biz/

-Once activated the plugin adds two new feeds.
-E.G. http://localhero.biz/feed/lh-posse-fb/ and http://localhero.biz/feed/lh-posse-tw/ these feeds are customised for flexible syndication via IFTTT to social media.

 To assist in this synidication LH-posse also: